AndyFilter/QuizizzSupport/README.md

   And paste it into the ***Quiz ID or Quizizz Url*** box
  - Press ***Get Answers*** button
  - If there are no error, **answers should appear** in the panel below
- - Put your mouse over a question / answer with an image to **see the image**
+ - Put your mouse over a question / answer with an image / math equation to **see the image**

 # Questions and Issues
 If you have any kind of question or issue to report.
 Join the [discord server](https://discord.gg/68ttDh42Ee) and ask anything, or just on **GitHub**